This committee evaluates the professional curriculum. The responsibilities of the Curriculum-Professional Degree Committee are as follows:

 - Aid in selecting the methods used to assess the effectiveness of the DVM degree program.

 - Advise the Dean on suggested changes to the curriculum.

 Committee makeup: The committee will be composed of two faculty members each from the Departments of Biomedical Sciences, Veterinary Medicine & Surgery, and Veterinary Pathobiology (6).
 Ideally, three of the faculty representatives will be faculty members with teaching experience in the preclinical portion of the curriculum, and three will be faculty members with teaching experience in the clinical portion of the curriculum.
 Each member will serve a three-year term.
 One student will be nominated to the committee for a one-year appointment by the Executive Committee of SAVMA (1).
-The Associate Dean of Student and Alumni Affairs and Associate Dean of Academic Affairs will serve as ex officio members.
+The Associate Dean of Student and Academic Affairs will serve as ex officio members.
 A recognized educator may be asked to serve as an ex officio advisor to the committee on an ad hoc basis.